ngicks/gokugen/README.md

 - It removes cancelled tasks from min-heap at every one minute.
 - It passes 2 channels to task that would be closed if scheduler is ended and the task is cancelled respectively.
-- It has countermeasure for abnormally-returned work (i.e. calling runtime.Goexit or panicking).
+- It has countermeasurement for abnormally-returned work (i.e. calling runtime.Goexit or panicking).
 But not tested yet!
 - Task cancellations are controlled by Cancel method of struct instance returned from Schedule.
 - Cancellation of scheduler is controlled by context.Context.